-Bristol Mayor: Quick way to address the lack of BME workforce representation is to “kill an awful lot of white men”
+Bristol Mayor George Ferguson: Quick way to rectify the imbalance of BME workforce representation is to “kill an awful lot of white men”

 Ma ladeehay aqoon, xirfad, khibrad iyo karti dheeraad ah oo aad ku maareyso shaqada adduunyada ugu adag, uguna muhiimsan?

 (BSMG – Liban Obsiye) Most asylum seekers in the UK are generally happy to receive the right to remain and … More

 One year on from the devastating and destructive London riots, it appears as though things are getting worse as the economy is still unable to provide the opportunities young people need to escape poverty in some of the most deprived neighbourhoods in the UK.
 BSMG to commemorate the first anniversary of the riots publishes an academic essay exploring the root causes of social exclusion which ignited into a near week of terror across major UK cities.
 An antidote for all of today’s young people’s ills is seen as employment but is this enough for the creation of an inclusive society today?
 We do not think so.

 The staff turnover is exceptionally high because of the over reliance on family members and friendships networks to find employees.
 The perceived benefits for employers is that the informal relationship will help their business grow and avoid red tape as most of the employees would be employed on part-time self-employed basis.
 This perceived advantage is the real problem that hampers ethnic business development and growth.